pterayan/ausjdocs-analysis/README.md

 * Identifying communication patterns and misconceptions
 * Providing junior pharmacists or trainees insight into common themes discussed by junior doctors
 * Supporting ongoing education and practice improvement

-* A more academic version
-* A GitHub Pages version instead of Netlify
-* A project logo/banner
-* A contributors / licence section (MIT, Apache, etc.)